Magi-Nation: Creature Listing

 Bagala Cubs are sometimes adopted by Paradwyn magi.
 Their playfulness is infectious.

 Mewl (Su): The Bagala Cub cannot roar like its parents.
 However, its cries still cross into the Dream Plane.
-A baga cub in distress will call for its family and pack with a loud mewling; this mewling is almost certain to attract nearby bagalas, who are certain to pounce on anything threatening their cubs.
+A bagala cub in distress will call for its family and pack with a loud mewling; this mewling is almost certain to attract nearby bagalas, who are certain to pounce on anything threatening their cubs.

-Flanking Attack (Ex): The bagala cub can flank like its parents; the damage is only 1d6 though.
+Flanking Attack (Ex): The bagala cub can flank like its parents; the bonus damage is only 1d6 though.

 Bagala Hunter